DanielThurau/ColorSplash/README.md

 2. This project uses two languages due to the unsplash SDK relase.
 Interations with unsplash use nodejs and processing and backend logic is programmed with python.

-3. To download images for processing (locally), run :
-> `$ node photoRetrieval.js`

-this will download images into the `images` folder.

 4. To process images into a data structure (locally), run:

 > `$ python python processImages.py -o data.json`